denisvmedia/personal-inventory/README.md

 1. Run `docker-compose up --build`.
 Add `-d` to run it in the background.
 1. Open [https://inventory.devenv.test](https://inventory.devenv.test) in your browser.

 For any other type of setup, such as on a home network server, edit or override the settings in `docker-compose.yaml` and `docker/web/Dockerfile`.
-To point to a MongoDB server other than the one included, edit the `.env` file.
-For development it's handy to set `APP_ENV=dev` in `.env` to get access to the Symfony framework's profiler and extra debugging info.
+To point to a MongoDB server other than the one included, edit the `.env.local` file.

 ### Without Docker